r-windows/docs/readme.md

  - [rtools-packages](https://github.com/r-windows/rtools-packages#readme): Toolchains and static libraries for rtools4 (GCC 8+)
  - [rtools-backports](https://github.com/r-windows/rtools-backports#readme): Backported C/C++ libraries for the gcc-4.9.3 legacy toolchain (for R 3.3 - 3.6)
  - [rtools-installer](https://github.com/r-windows/rtools-installer#readme): Builds the rtools4 installer bundle.

+[^1]: the ucrt64 toolchain in rtools4 uses the exact same version of gcc, mingw-w64 and custom patches as the cross-compiled MXE bundle from Tomas Kalibera (tentatively known as rtools42) and is fully compatible.